How to Plan the Perfect Luxury Getaway to Niue

 - Play golf on Niue’s very own golf course

 For more details on each experience, see the 10 Luxury Experiences in Niue.
 Otherwise, get an overview of the highlights below…

 Fishing Charters in Niue

 Fishing is an integral part of village life in Niue, but instead of heading out on a traditional vaka (canoe) with a fishing net or line, you’ll be kitted out with the latest gear on a purpose-built fishing vessel.
-Hire out a fishing charter for the morning, or the whole day if you’re eager, to try your chances at catching the likes of Mahimahi, Yellowfin Tuna, Skipjack, Wahoo, Marlin, Sailfish, Giant Trevally and more!
+Hire out a fishing charter for the morning, or the whole day if you’re eager, to try your chances at catching the likes of mahimahi, yellowfin tuna, skipjack, wahoo, marlin, sailfish, giant trevally and more!
 There’s a wide range of charters to choose from, so compare your options in the 10 Best Fishing Charters in Niue and plan your entire fishing experience using The Guide to Fishing in Niue.

 Scuba Diving in Niue

-See what it’s like to scuba dive in up to 80m visibility, dive through chasms, caves and see astonishing marine life on one of the scuba diving tours in Niue.
-Niue Blue is an SSI-accredited dive operator offering a range of dive tours and courses, while Magical Niue Sea Adventures is a PADI-accredited operator offering more amazing dive opportunities and courses.
-Compare your options and more in 10 Best Places to Scuba in Niue.
+See what it’s like to scuba dive in up to 80 m (262 ft) visibility, dive through chasms, caves and see astonishing marine life on one of the scuba diving tours in Niue.
+There are PADI-accredited dive operators offering a range of dive tours and courses.
+Compare your options and more in The Guide to Scuba Diving in Niue.

 Niue might be a remote rock in the South Pacific, but it still manages to offer surprising and delectable cuisine.
 Being an island nation, fresh fish is always fantastic here, while anything with coconut or taro is sure to delight the senses!